Loft vs Scout

 The Loft

-The Loft puts an electric lift bed above a convertible lounge.
-At night, the bed lowers into a dedicated sleeping area.
-By day, it lifts to the ceiling and hands the floor back to you — a real living space to sit, cook, work, and stretch out in.
-It's the most premium, most flexible layout in our lineup.
+The Loft puts a north-south electric lift bed above a convertible lounge on the longer Sprinter 170.
+The bed runs the length of the van, so you walk up alongside it rather than climbing across.
+At night it lowers into a dedicated sleeping area; by day it lifts to the ceiling and hands the floor back to you.
+It's the roomiest, most flexible layout in our lineup.

 Designed for two, with a lounge that converts.